Skip to main content

 • Emergency reserve coverage.

-A dashboard prevents self-deception and keeps decisions grounded.
+A dashboard cuts through self-deception and keeps decisions grounded.

 Final takeaway

-FIRE is faster when contribution capacity rises every year.
-Portfolio returns matter, but contribution power plus disciplined behavior usually drives the largest early gains.
+FIRE accelerates when you can contribute more each year.
+Portfolio returns matter, but your contribution power and discipline usually drive the biggest early gains.

 Further reading